Even Orientations and Pfaffian graphs: Introduction

 In \cite{NT} this result was restated in terms of matching minors.

-In this context, recently we have examined the structure of $1$--extendable graphs $G$ which have no even $F$--orientation \cite{ALS}, where $F$ is a fixed $1$--factor of $G$.
-We have given in \cite{ALS} and \cite{ALS3} a characterization in the case of graphs of connectivity at least four and of $k$--regular graphs, $k\ge 3$.
+In this context, recently we have examined the structure of $1$-extendable graphs $G$ which have no even $F$-orientation \cite{ALS}, where $F$ is a fixed $1$-factor of $G$.
+We have given in \cite{ALS} a characterization in the case of graphs of connectivity at least four and of $k$-regular graphs, $k\ge 3$.
 Part of this characterization is stated in Theorem \ref{lem1_6}.

-In this note, as a consequence of the cited characterization of graphs with no even $F$--orientations, we characterize non--Pfaffian graphs in terms of even orientations (cf. Theorem \ref{BadNonPfaf}), extending the characterization of near bipartite non--Pfaffian graphs by Fischer and Little \cite{FL} cited in Theorem \ref{thm1_5}.
+In this note, as a consequence of the cited characterization of graphs with no even $F$-orientations, we characterize non-Pfaffian graphs in terms of even orientations (cf. Theorem \ref{BadNonPfaf}), extending the characterization of near bipartite non-Pfaffian graphs by Fischer and Little \cite{FL} cited in Theorem \ref{thm1_5}.

 Note that Theorem \ref{BadNonPfaf} gives a graph theoretical proof of an equivalent formulation that is stated in Little and Rendl \cite{LR} and proved using linear algebra arguments in \cite{L73}.